-- requisites and may be taken as part of the Explorations in Theology program. - The 700-level courses have one or more pre-requisites (courses that must be taken prior to the course listed, unless special permission of the instructor and Dean is obtained).
-The highest 700level courses (790s) are advanced seminars. - The 800-level courses are for the most part doctoral level courses; the only exceptions are the two semesters of master's-thesis study.
+- Some 600-level courses have one or more pre- or co-requisites (courses that must be taken prior to, or at the same time as, the course listed, unless special permission of the instructor and Dean is obtained). - The 700-level courses have one or more pre-requisites (courses that must be taken prior to the course listed, unless special permission of the instructor and Dean is obtained).
+The highest 700level courses (790s) are advanced seminars. - The 800-level courses are for the most part - doctoral level courses; the only exceptions are the two semesters of master's-thesis study.